 A study done by Florida Atlantic University and Harvard, set out to monitor the sleeping patterns of volunteers with sleep journals and body sensors, in association to the amount of coffee, nicotine and alcohol 785 students consumed on a daily basis.
 In turn, the study had some mind-blowing results that none of the researchers understood.
 You can find out more about coffee benefits at Espressogurus.com

 While the study showed how damaging a late-night cigarette and alcohol beverage can be to one’s sleeping pattern.
 Cigarettes are the most harmful out of all of them, taking at least half an hour of sleep.
 Additionally, and the most important part, this study also concluded that drinking coffee within 4 hours of sleeping, shows no disruptions in any sleeping patterns, and took no time out of our sleep time.
+So, let’s see the Best DeLonghi Espresso machine reviews that you can rely on.

 The scientists expected a large sleeping disruption when consuming caffeine, therefore the results completely confused the scientists, and came as a big surprise.
 Caffeine blocks chemicals in the brain that promotes sleep and instead promotes wakefulness.
 Additionally, caffeine helps release adrenaline into the body, a hormone which generates energy for more alertness.
 Miraculously, it doesn’t affect our sleep.